JKattackk/locationCalc/README.md

 A tool makes a noise to alert you when you are within x units of an object.
 Using two or more points along the outer radius of this detection range calculate the most likely position(s) of the object in 3D space.

+Usage:
+Currently somewhat integrated with Minecraft.
+Use F3+C to copy coordinates to clipboard. press enter in console to add a sphere with the default radius enter a radius to add a sphere with a custom radius

+enter 'u' to remove the last active sphere enter 'p' to show a plot of the area enter 'r' to reset the search

 ___________________________________________________________________________________________________________________________________________________________________________________